jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Don't worry.
 We can finish the Internet Age upgrade.
 Even now, during this pandemic, we can start to upgrade our way of life.
 People only need to believe in a new philosophy.
 One that teaches us how great the world will be, for everyone, when our civilization finally clicks "upgrade" on the Internet Age.

+Only then will we look up and see ourselves as players gods in the sky.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ymI5Uv5cGU4?start=613" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ymI5Uv5cGU4?start=823" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _This video lets you see "the game" of civilization in our real history.
 You don't need to watch it all.
 But you should now know each new civilization is a group of people who "clicked" together and thus change their technology, culture, and ruling philosophy.
 We survive and rise as protagonists and player gods, or decline and fall as antagonists and extras.
 Britain, France, America, and the rest of the Left/Right world won the Industrial Age.
 But the winner of the Internet Age is still up to grabs.
-[Reader Mode.](https://youtu.be/ymI5Uv5cGU4?start=613)_
+[Reader Mode.](https://youtu.be/ymI5Uv5cGU4?start=823)_

 ## We Upgrade our Politics Now, or We Lose the Game